Software Roles and Titles

 I’ve noticed a lot of confusion in the industry about various software roles and titles, even among founders, hiring managers, and team builders.
 What are the various roles and responsibilities on a software team, and which job titles tend to cover which roles?

 Before I dig into this too much, I’d like to emphasize that every team is unique, and responsibilities tend to float or be shared between different members of the team.
-Anybody at any time can delegate responsibilities to somebody else for various reasons — many of them valid.
+Anybody at any time can delegate responsibilities to somebody else for various reasons.

 If your team isn’t exactly what I describe here, welcome to the club.
 I suspect very few teams and particular software roles will match perfectly with what we’re about to explore.
 This is just a general framework that describes averages more than any particular role or team.